 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Jefferson, the Farlin / City Center neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
-The Farlin / City Center neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
+Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Residents of the Farlin / City Center neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
-60.3% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
-This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 96.2% of U.S. neighborhoods.
+60.0% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
+This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 96.1% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 This neighborhood has wide open spaces, few people, and lots of space to stretch out.
 If you like locations that fit that description, you may like this neighborhood.
 Based on NeighborhoodScout's exclusive analysis, with only 28 people per square mile living here, this neighborhood is less crowded than 93.1% of America.

-Did you know that the Farlin / City Center neighborhood has more Danish and Dutch ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Farlin / City Center neighborhood has more Danish ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 2.5% of this neighborhood's residents have Danish ancestry and 4.1% have Dutch ancestry.
+In fact, 2.5% of this neighborhood's residents have Danish ancestry.

 Culture is the shared learned behavior of peoples.
 Undeniably, different ethnicities and ancestries have different cultural traditions, and as a result, neighborhoods with concentrations of residents of one or another ethnicities or ancestries will express those cultures.
 It is what makes the North End in Boston so fun to visit for the Italian restaurants, bakeries, culture, and charm, and similarly, why people enjoy visiting Chinatown in San Francisco.

-In the Farlin / City Center neighborhood in Jefferson, IA, residents most commonly identify their ethnicity or ancestry as German (27.5%).
-There are also a number of people of English ancestry (16.9%), and residents who report Irish roots (12.5%), and some of the residents are also of French ancestry (5.0%), along with some Norwegian ancestry residents (4.6%), among others.
+In the Farlin / City Center neighborhood in Jefferson, IA, residents most commonly identify their ethnicity or ancestry as German (28.5%).
+There are also a number of people of English ancestry (19.3%), and residents who report Irish roots (10.0%), and some of the residents are also of Norwegian ancestry (4.8%), along with some French ancestry residents (4.7%), among others.

-Here most residents (72.1%) drive alone in a private automobile to get to work.
-In addition, quite a number also carpool with coworkers, friends, or neighbors to get to work (11.3%) and 8.0% of residents also hop out the door and walk to work for their daily commute.
+Here most residents (76.0%) drive alone in a private automobile to get to work.
+In addition, quite a number also carpool with coworkers, friends, or neighbors to get to work (11.0%) .
 In a neighborhood like this, as in most of the nation, many residents find owning a car useful for getting to work.